top of page

 Honors programs fall into the Learning Communities:

-• Residential College-small liberal arts programs-emphasizing languages
+• Residential College-small liberal arts programs emphasizing languages

 • Liberal Arts & Sciences LSA: include honors housing and other opportunities